raventext/newssing/README.md

 Error Handling: Gracefully manages API errors and network issues with appropriate feedback.

 ## Demo
-Check out the demo video below to see newssingin action:
+Check out the demo video below to see swen news in action:

 https://github.com/user-attachments/assets/ed3f3908-4027-4f90-bc39-a2c1a6b53556